mojtaba-gheytasi/go-order-system-showcase/Architecture.md

 All three services live in a single repository.

-**It is a showcase.** A reader opens one repository and sees the whole system.
+**It is a showcase.** A reader opens one repository and sees the whole system — how the services are split, how they talk, and how the pieces fit.

 **When I would decide differently.** Separate repositories pay off when separate teams need to release on their own schedule — several teams owning services independently, services written in different languages, or genuinely different release cadences.
 Then separate repositories, and a schema registry such as Buf's BSR, start to pay for themselves.
+None of that holds here: for around five backend developers, ten repositories for ten services means ten CI pipelines, ten sets of dependency updates, and ten places to change when something shared moves.
+Real cost, no benefit.

 ---